Te Kete Ipurangi Navigation:

 Many of the senior social studies concepts have been explored in junior social studies programmes.
 Students learn through the development and examination of current issues and of social actions how they can influence their own and others' futures.

 Senior social studies provides evidence towards the literacy standards required for NCEA course completion.
-Read about the literacy and numeracy requirements for NCEA Level 1.
+Read about the NCEA Literacy and Numeracy requirements.

 Support for tertiary education